-Have lunch in Page (included).
+Have lunch on Page (included).
 Then get an amazing view of Horseshoe Bend to cap your day.

 This is a great tour for people looking for a bit of luxury desert style.
 Check out these top Page hotels if you are looking to stay the night.

 6. Tips for Visiting Antelope Canyon on Your Own